outworlder/ChickenPress/README.markdown

 Post Structure
 ==============

+UPDATE: No longer a s-exp.

-A post is a simple s-expression describing an a-list, which should contain the following:
+A post is a simple (s-expression) describing an a-list, which should contain the following:

-  - Title
+  - Title (Scratch that: Taken from the first line)
-  - Date
+  - Date (Scratch that: Taken from the first commit.
+Update date is taken from the last)
   - Author (Scratch that: taken from the comitter)
   - Unique ID (Oh look: Git already provides it)

 Comment structure
 =================

+UPDATE: Not so obvious anymore.

 A comment is... obviously a s-expression, containing the following: